Congenital HyperinsulinismSymptoms, Doctors, Treatments, Advances & More

 Office

-Charles Stanley is a Pediatric Endocrinologist in Philadelphia, Pennsylvania.
+Charles Stanley is a Pediatric Endocrinologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Stanley is rated as an Elite provider by MediFind in the treatment of Congenital Hyperinsulinism.
-His top areas of expertise are Newborn Low Blood Sugar, Low Blood Sugar, Congenital Hyperinsulinism, Cerebral Hypoxia, and Pancreatectomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Newborn Low Blood Sugar, Congenital Hyperinsulinism, Low Blood Sugar, Cerebral Hypoxia, and Pancreatectomy.

 Summary: A single centre non-randomized, non-blinded phase III prospective cohort study of 18F-DOPA PET/CT imaging in specific patient populations: 1.
 Pediatric patients (less than 18 years old) with congenital hyperinsulinism.
 2. Pediatric patients (less than 18 years old) with neuroblastoma.
 3. Pediatric (less than 18 years old) or Adult patients (18 or older) with known or clinically suspected neuroendo...